JoeTester1965/SDRPlayBatDetector/README.md

 I have to initially connect then disconnect a SDRconnect client after a reboot on the target to allow the gnuradio graph to work.

 Can do this remotely using the excellent [VirtualHere](https://www.virtualhere.com/).

-Yet to pin down what is going on here.

 Enjoy!